mmatschiner/panama/geography_reconstruction/README.md

 #### How to run

-To conduct this reanalysis, navigate into the `scripts` directory and run `bash run_all.sh`.
+To conduct this reanalysis, navigate into the `src` directory and run `bash run_all.sh`.

 #### Results

-The stochastic-mapping part of the analysis will generate a plot showing the posterior species-tree distribution in form of a cloudogram, with branch color according to character mapping, which will be written to `ariidae_w_fossils_mapped_1000.svg` in directory `analysis/trees`.
+The stochastic-mapping part of the analysis will generate a plot showing the posterior species-tree distribution in form of a cloudogram, with branch color according to character mapping, which will be written to `ariidae_w_fossils_mapped_1000.svg` in directory `res/trees`.
 The same directory will also contain a file in Nexus format for the posterior tree distribution with mapped characters (`ariidae_w_fossils_annotated_1000.trees`) and an MCC tree generated from this distribution (`ariidae_w_fossils_annotated_1000.tre`).
-Lists with migration times will be written to directory `analysis/stochastic_mapping/tables`.
+Lists with migration times will be written to directory `res/stochastic_mapping/tables`.

 The analysis with the structured coalescent model, implemented in BASTA, will generate two file in Nexus format, for the posterior tree distribution (`ariidae_w_fossils.trees`) and the annotated MCC tree summarizing this distribution (`ariidae_w_fossils.tre`).
-Both of these files will be written to directory `analysis/basta`.
+Both of these files will be written to directory `res/basta`.

 #### Requirements